-Chris Van Gorder, who is the CEO of Scripps Health, has experienced this himself.
-In 2000, Van Gorder took the lead of five hospitals, which were in debt.
-Van Gorder was responsible for ensuring that everything was going change for the better and the hospitals have since been able to build a 220 million US dollar cancer centre.
-Herein, the smart CEO from San Diego has obviously learned a lot and reveals his top five tips for executives in his book "The Front-Line Leader.”
-So what tips may other CEOs and management teams take to heart?
+Chris Van Gorder, the CEO of Scripps Health, has experienced this personally.
+In 2000, Van Gorder took the lead of five hospitals, all of which were in debt.
+Van Gorder was responsible for ensuring that everything was going to change for the better.
+The hospitals have since built a $220 million cancer center.
+The CEO from San Diego has learned a lot and he reveals his top five tips for executives in his book "The Front-Line Leader."

-1. Communication With All Employees Is What Matters Most
+1. Communication with All Employees Is What Matters Most

-2. Success Through A Hands-On Mentality
+2. Success through a Hands-On Mentality

 3. Passionate Leaders